Opendigitalradio/ODR-AudioEnc/README.md

 The codecs do not behave well when your source material has peaks that go close to saturation, especially when you have to resample.
-When you see little exclamation marks with the -l option, it's too loud!
+When you see little exclamation marks with the `-l` option, it's too loud!
 Reduce the gain at the source, or use the gain option if that's not possible.

 DAB+ AAC encoder configuration
 ------------------------------
-By default, when not overridden by the --aaclc, --sbr or --ps options, the encoder is configured according to bitrate and number of channels.
+By default, when not overridden by the `--aaclc`, `--sbr` or `--ps` options, the encoder is configured according to bitrate and number of channels.

 If only one channel is used, SBR (Spectral-Band Replication, also called